baileyp/advent-of-code-2023/notes/day10.md

 Not the prettiest code I've written, but I did manage to do the entire solution with only tab-complete help from CP, which continues to impress me.

-I did prompt CP for a simple version of my `locate_next_pipe` function but I didn't accept the result, I just wanted to see what it proposed:
+I did prompt CP for a simpler version of my `locate_next_pipe` function but I didn't accept the result, I just wanted to see what it proposed:

 ```ruby